 So, you have an STD.

-You might even being learning to live with yourself by now (you certainly should be, but I know this takes oodles and oodles of time) and you might have finally resolved to regard the experience as a phenomenal learning opportunity – one you wish you wouldn’t have had to learn first hand, sure, but a learning opportunity nonetheless.
+You might even being learning to live with yourself by now (you certainly should be, but I know this takes time) and you might have finally resolved to regard the experience as a phenomenal learning opportunity – one you wish you wouldn’t have had to learn first hand, sure, but a learning opportunity, nonetheless.

-In the end, only you will know what works best for you, but in the meantime, you can try this approach on for size until you do.
+In the end, only you will know what works best for you, but until you’ve figured it out, you can try this approach on for size.

 No Text Messages, Emails, or Singing Telegrams